I Mother Earth: Byrne's departure, reunion with Edwin

 In February 2016, it was reported that Byrne, who had a radio gig at Halifax's Live 105 FM, was also trying out to be the new vocalist for Stone Temple Pilots.
 Jagori Tanna revealed in a 2018 interview that the band had a tour planned with Byrne when he "disappeared" and the Tanna brothers never heard from him.

-On March 1, 2016, the band announced that it would reunite with original vocalist Edwin to celebrate the 20th anniversary of the band's 1996 album Scenery and Fish.
+On March 1, 2016, the band announced that it would reunite with Edwin to celebrate the 20th anniversary of the band's 1996 album Scenery and Fish.
 The band performed two sold-out shows at the Phoenix Concert Theatre in Toronto on June 3 and 4, 2016, in which the band played the album Scenery and Fish in its entirety.
 The band has since continued to tour with Edwin and have stated plans to release new songs in the future.

 On November 30, 2021, the band announced two shows in 2022 which would feature both Edwin and Byrne performing vocals.
 The band performed the shows on April 29 and 30 in Ottawa and Toronto, respectively.

+On August 1, 2023, the band announced that original percussionist Armando Borg had died.